We hope some information and facts help to answer some questions and gain your support.

-Jacob’s Ladder is a long-term residential treatment community for young men challenged by addiction.
+Jacob’s Ladder is a long-term residential treatment community for men challenged by addiction.
 The goal of the Jacob’s Ladder program is to foster an awakening through the synthesis of expert clinical treatment, 12-step principles, facilitated self-discovery by way of a deliberate practice of mindfulness based cognitive therapy, and engaged participation in a working farm environment.

 The program will be available to individuals who have personally demonstrated a willingness to quit and a desire to heal.
 We hope that the surrounding community can be supportive, although interactions will be quite limited.

 The program requires a 6-month commitment, where the program is individualized within a structured program of progressive phases.
-We complement clinical aspects of the treatment program with music & arts therapy, and outdoor recreation programs, while immersed in a farming community where everyone is focused on maintaining unconditional positive regard for self, others and the earth.
+We complement clinical aspects of the treatment program with music & arts programs, and outdoor recreation programs, while immersed in a farming community where everyone is focused on maintaining unconditional positive regard for self, others and the earth.

 Our mission is to illuminate a path to an enlightened awakening, and continuous sobriety, by cultivating an environment of unconditional love and positive regard; transferring proven therapies to daily routines via structured yet individually-adaptive programs; and cooperatively farming to establish a meaningful connection with self, others and the earth.